Validity of relativistic hydrodynamics beyond local equilibrium: Divergence of the Gradient Expansion

 It is clear that these non-perturbative contributions encode information about the initial conditions and become relevant when the Knudsen number approaches unity ($Kn \sim 1$)—that is, during early times when $\xi_0 < 1$, or equivalently, when $t < \tau_R$ for constant relaxation time.
 Unlike the toy model, these corrections are non-local due to the dependence of $\tau_R$ on the evolving moments of the distribution function.
 Physically, this regime corresponds to the pre-collisional or free-streaming phase, where interactions have yet to dominate.
 In this limit, the traditional gradient expansion breaks down because it cannot fully capture the free streaming structure of the distribution function.

+For a smooth, well-posed dynamical system, fixed points can only be approached asymptotically and never reached at finite time.
+The Chapman–Enskog gradient expansion, however, implicitly assumes that one can construct a solution valid at every finite time by expanding around the fixed point (the local equilibrium).

 The Chapman-Enskog gradient expansion remains valid as long as free-streaming effects are suppressed—i.e., when $\chi_0$ or $\xi_0 \gg 1$—even when the gradients are large.
 We therefore argue that the applicability of the gradient expansion should not be judged by small gradients alone, but rather by how far ($\chi_0~\text{or}~\xi_0 \gg 1$) it is from the free-streaming regime.
-In the simple $1$D toy model this condition implies each other i.e $t/\delta >> 1 \implies \delta \frac{d}{dt} <<1 $, but in general .
+In the simple one-dimensional toy model these two conditions are equivalent, since $t/\delta \gg 1 \implies \delta,\frac{d}{dt} \ll 1$, but this equivalence does not necessarily hold in more general cases.

-For a smooth, well-posed dynamical system, fixed points can only be approached asymptotically and never reached at finite time.
-The Chapman–Enskog gradient expansion, however, implicitly assumes that one can construct a solution valid at every finite time by expanding around the fixed point (the local equilibrium).
-This clashes with the actual dynamics: trying to self-consistently enforce the fixed point at finite time might be the origin of acausality.

-Importantly, the validity of relativistic hydrodynamics is distinct from the validity of the Chapman-Enskog gradient expansion.
-This distinction will be clarified and further explored in the next sections.
+This analysis makes explicit that the standard gradient expansion captures only the asymptotic behavior near the attractive fixed point, while missing the exponentially suppressed contributions that encode initial conditions.
+In the following sections, we show that these non-perturbative contributions are not merely correction, but play a central role in extending the validity of hydrodynamics far from equilibrium.